Martian01/openTeamOneServer/README.md

 	docker-compose up -d

-After a few seconds (a minute at most), a fully persisted Team One backend will be available under the URL http://localhost:8080.
+After a few seconds (a minute at most), a fully persisted Team One back-end will be available under the URL http://localhost:8080.

 Note: for this recipe to work you need to have docker and docker-compose installed.

 ## Scope

-Open Team One Server aimes to provide a simple and functional solution of high performance for those needing a communication server under their own control - in terms of source code and operations.
+Open Team One Server aims to provide a simple and functional solution of high performance for those needing a communication server under their own control - in terms of source code and operations.
 Instead of re-inventing the wheel we use freely available mobile clients, namely the SAP Team One mobile apps that are available for multiple platforms.

-The SAP Team One apps are normally operated against a SAP Sports One backend that integrates communication with multiple sports applications.
+The SAP Team One apps are normally operated against a SAP Sports One back-end that integrates communication with multiple sports applications.
 Typical examples are injury notifications, videos, questionnaires to capture user feedback and performance KPIs, and information packages combining media and editorials.
 All those integration scenarios are missing from Open Team One for the simple reason that Open Team One is purely a communication hub for mobile users, not a sports solution.

 An interface for the generation of push notifications has been provided.
 However, since the API keys and certificates used for the proprietary SAP app are not in the public domain, they cannot be provided as part of this open source project.

 ## Web Designers Wanted

 Whilst the server is functionally complete within the scope described above, the user experience of the web apps for server administration and user self-service is still experimental.
-Those web apps are fully functional, but they could do with a better web design and a modern frontend implementation resulting in a best-of-breed user experience.
+Those web apps are fully functional, but they could do with a better web design and a modern front-end implementation resulting in a best-of-breed user experience.

 ## Starting a Demo Server

 A running server instance consists of two data sources: the integrated relational database for structured objects, and the file system for potentially large images and file attachments.
 The structured objects in the database are sometimes referred to as "business objects".
 They can be exported and imported in a serialized JSON representation (but internally they strictly exist as strongly typed Java objects).
 The entirety of the database can be exported and imported in the form of large JSON files, which can also be stored in the file system of the server.

-Therefore, in order to bootstrap a demo server we need to provide a filesystem directory with content, including a JSON serialization of the database content.
+Therefore, in order to bootstrap a demo server we need to provide a file-system directory with content, including a JSON serialization of the database content.
 We then import the JSON file into the database, and voilà, the demo instance is ready.

 ### Step 1: Demo Preparation